Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Engines.md

 Why don't the blades in jet engines melt?
 (Single crystal blades so very little creep, lots of blade cooling, use nickel alloys because they have a high melting point)

 How can we make jet engines more environemtally friendly?
-(It is very difficult- batteries are too heavy for the strict weight requirements of planes, biofuels could work but there are concerns they may compromise food security, hydrogen is a point of lots of research.
+(It is very difficult - batteries are too heavy for the strict weight requirements of planes, biofuels could work but there are concerns they may compromise food security, hydrogen is a point of lots of research.
 "Just put wind turbines on the plane to generate energy" won't work because wind turbines work by slowing down the air - the opposite of what we want to do!)

 <br/>